 Stephen Charette, conductor

-Stephen was invited to Korea to take part in the first Incheon and Arts Festival with masterclasses held by Maestro Myung-Whun Chung and Arild Remmereit.
-Other masterclasses participated in were with Zsolt Nagy, AndrĂ¡s Ligeti, Douglas Bostock, Tadaaki Otaka, Junichi Hirokami, and Michiyoshi Inoue.
+Stephen Charette was also invited to Korea to take part in the first Incheon and Arts Festival with masterclasses held by Maestro Myung-Whun Chung and Arild Remmereit.
+Other masterclasses participated in were with Zsolt Nagy, András Ligeti, Douglas Bostock, Tadaaki Otaka, Junichi Hirokami, and Michiyoshi Inoue.